Fourth of July in Washington includes fireworks, military flyovers and protests

 - 6:30 to 8 p.m.
 Salute to America.
 This is the second year of Trump’s program in homage to the U.S. armed forces, with music and military demonstrations, including flyovers.

 - 9:07 p.m.
 Fireworks display.
 This year’s celebration includes a 35-minute firework show that will be launched from an area more than a mile in length, stretching from Inlet Bridge at the south end of West Potomac Park to north of the Lincoln Memorial, as well as on the grounds of the Washington Monument.
-The fireworks will be canceled in case of heavy rain, thunderstorms or high winds, according to the U.S. Park Service.
+The fireworks will be canceled in case of heavy rain, thunderstorms or high winds, according to the National Park Service.

-Access to the Mall: Entry to the Mall area where spectators will gather for the fireworks viewing will be restricted to specific points, where you will be subject to security checks.
+Access to the Mall: Entry to the Mall area where spectators will gather to view the fireworks will be restricted to specific points with security checks.
 These are the entry points:

 - Constitution Avenue NW at 20th Street NW